 Unfortunately, securing an offer remotely is extremely difficult and very unlikely, even if you are good in your field of work.
 For this reason, most people come to New Zealand to study and look for work onshore to increase their chances of staying in the country.
 In some cases, students have the right to work part-time, which not only helps the budget, but also assists with job hunting and interviews.

 There are rules for obtaining work visas after the completion of New Zealand-based training, you can read more about visa types on our website.
-The next step after securing a job and a work visa is residency – the visa which will allow you to stay in New Zealand indefinitely.
-In August 2017 Immigration New Zealand announced changes to residence instructions which introduced the minimum wage threshold required to obtain residency.
-At this moment, to apply for a residence visa, you need to earn over $24.30 per hour (as of September 2018).
+The next step after securing a job and a work visa is residence – the visa which will allow you to stay in New Zealand indefinitely.
+In August 2017 Immigration New Zealand announced changes to residence instructions which introduced the minimum wage threshold which is 25.50 per hour (as of October 2020).
 For some occupations this can be difficult, but is still a possible task.
 It is possible to apply for a work visa with any salary (at or above minimum wage), the salary normally affects your visa duration.
 Thus, when applying for Essential Skills visa your visa duration will be:

 WHERE CAN I FIND JOB VACANCIES IN NEW ZEALAND?